rishabhsheth/TheLanguageOfMarkets/README.md

 where *n* ∈ {1,3,5} trading days after the earnings call.

+### 4. Visualizations
+We created boxplots to depict the distribution of returns by:

+- Sentiment label
+- Days following earnings call for each model

+We created scatterplots to depict the relationship between sentiment score, stock returns, and sentiment label

-### 4. Regression & Statistical Analysis
+### 5. Regression & Statistical Analysis
-We evaluate the relationship between market reaction and sentiment using:

-- **Ordinary Least Squares (OLS) regression**
+We evaluate the relationship between market reaction and sentiment using Ordinary Least Squares (OLS) regression
-- Potential controls (e.g., earnings surprise, other fundamentals)

-### 5. Evaluation Criteria
+### 6. Evaluation Criteria

 #### Statistical
 - Significance of regression coefficients